krishan0520/Amazon_product_scraping_analytics/README.md

 ## Project Goals

-1. Data Scrapping - Scraping laptop data from Amazon product page using Selenium open-source frame work.Autonomating the selection of brand-wise data and scraping over a given number of pages,then storing as json file with brand name.
+1. Data Scrapping - Scraping laptop data from Amazon product page using Selenium open-source frame work.Automating the selection of brand-wise data and scraping over a given number of pages,then storing as json file with brand name.
 2. Data Lake - Uploading scraped raw data into AWS S3 data lake , where we can store any type of data structure at any scale.
 3. ETL Tasks - Transforming JSON  data into Parquet format and loading it into AWS RDS(Amazon Relational Database Service).